Generating Rectifiable Measures through Neural Networks: Rectifiable Measures

 The result for countably $m$-rectifiable measures, stated next, follows from combining \Cref{eq:unicer,lem:approxcountrec} and \Cref{thm:NNmain1}.
-The main idea is to approximate countably $m$-rectifiable measures by $m$-rectifiable measures that are supported on a finite number of components of the underlying countably $m$-rectifiable sets.
+The main idea is to approximate countably $m$-rectifiable measures by $m$-rectifiable measures that are supported on a finite number $\ell$ of components of the underlying countably $m$-rectifiable sets, where the approximation error tends to zero as $\ell\to\infty$.